oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-6-home.png " ")

 	Clicking **Charts** provides quick visibility into the health of the EBS application.
 Let's begin by expanding the chart time displayed from **Last 60 Minutes** to **Last 7 Days**.
 As an EBS admin, using the chart **Executed Programs by Running Time** you can easily gain insight into the five longest running programs by running time.
 Then using your domain knowledge, quickly identify if a particular job is running longer than expected.
 Reviewing **Completed Requests by Application** we can see more than ten percent of requests are erroring out.
+An EBS admin who is familiar with this environment can identify if this is erroring more than is typical for this EBS application.
 Finally, the count of active users has remained constant.
 Since we have already covered tables, let's move on to Stack View.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-7-home.png " ")

 4. Selecting the **Stack View** tab loads a unique feature to Stack Monitoring, the **Stack View**.

-	Locate the tab **Stack View** from the available menu items. **Stack View** provides a holistic view of the health and performance of the entire EBS application by combining resource specific charts all in one place.
+	Locate the tab **Stack View** from the available menu items. **Stack View** provides a holistic view specially curated key performance metrics for the health and performance of the entire EBS application.
+From within the Stack View we can see the EBS application including its key underlying components and technology stack all in one place.
 Let's begin by again adjusting the time frame from **Last 60 Minutes** to **Last 7 Days**.
 Now let's expand each tier.
 With each tier expanded, you can now get a complete view of the performance of your EBS application.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-8-home.png " ")